Unthrottled/blog/_posts/2017-05-04-Finding-Processes-On-Ports.md

 Having port collisions on 8080 or 80 would have ben expected, but port 53, really?

 Ubuntu is my operating system of choice, so I am able to use unix commands.
 The following is satisfactory for finding the proccess id (PID) running on a port.
-Provided you have sudoer permissions:
+Provided you have sudoer permissions (this works for OSX and UNIX machines):

     sudo lsof -n -i | grep :53